shortnd/jigsaw-breadcrumbs/README.md

 <a href="/">Home</a>
 <hr>

 The second parameter is optional.
-When the the second parameter is not given url is not given the first parameter is converted to lowercase and used as the url.
+When the the second parameter is not given, first parameter is converted to lowercase and used as the url.
 ```php
 public function home()
 {